BSUSoftware/BsuTest/Instructions.md

 - Dockerize the solution so that it's runnable using a dockerCompose as startup project

 # Sounds good?
 Great!
-Good luck and may the fore be with you!
+Good luck and may the force be with you!